We help new students transition to college

 Here is a chart showing the organization of the Engineering Design Division program.

-Finally, towards the end of the spring semester students declare which discipline of engineering they will enter -- Bioengineering, Electrical Engineering, Computer Engineering, Mechanical Engineering or Industrial and Systems Engineering.
+Finally, towards the end of the spring semester students declare which discipline of engineering they will enter -- Biomedical Engineering, Electrical Engineering, Computer Engineering, Mechanical Engineering or Industrial and Systems Engineering.

 Please continue to enjoy your tour of our site and remember to check the schedule of University tours and open houses!